- School & Community

 5. Students who have not yet achieved a good grade in English Language or Mathematics will need to retake this subject as part of their programme of study.

 6. In the event of oversubscription for Year 12, the general criteria pertaining to that for Years 9, 10 and 11 will apply except for the references therein to the feeder middle schools.

-Parents may appeal to an independent panel against the decisions of the Governing Body.
+Parents may appeal to an independent panel against admissions decisions.